310mc/https-310mc.github.io-tl/source/_posts/scout/exhibition_in_a_blink.md

 {% bubble Midori sighfrown %}
 Please don’t start questioning your own words…

-Anyway, I’m at least aware Sakuma-senpai isn’t a bad person…
+Anyway, I’m aware that Sakuma-senpai isn’t a bad person or anything…

 But it tires me out to be suddenly dragged around from place to place, and I’m getting mentally worn out from the stress of trying to communicate…
 {% endbubble %}